 One of the problems with rigidly defining “male” and “female” not just by visible biology but by societal expectations is that those who do not fit the definition are left to question their gender.
 If you define “female” as looking, speaking, feeling, acting and preferring only certain things and someone who is biologically female does not fit the definition presented to her in any real way they are left to wonder if they really are female.
 Someone who is biologically male but does not fit any other aspect of the stereotype presented to him for being male is going to wrestle with the question of whether or not they really are male.
 To honor the many people who are wrestling with this issue the church needs to own the responsibility for creating and promoting gender roles that are so constricting that those who do not fit in them are left to question their gender rather than feeling safe to function outside of culturally expected gender roles.

-It is time to throw out gender stereotypes that only serve to allow those who hold to them to imagine they are some control over their world.
+It is time to throw out gender stereotypes that only serve to allow those who hold to them to imagine they hold some control over their world.

 Another issue I’ve heard brought into this discussion, and it is hinted at in this Article, is the suggestion that those who identify as a gender that is not reflected in their biological genitalia are suffering from mental health issues that result in a body dysmorphia.
 I am not a psychiatrist or psychologist and am not trained to psychoanalyze or diagnose.
 At the same time if there were mental health issues that resulted in someone identifying as trans this does not qualify everyone in their life to take on the role of their therapist.
 It is abusive to be hateful and invalidating to someone because you disagree with their self conception in the area of gender even, or maybe especially, if you think it’s because they are mentally ill.